 The judiciary includes the Corte Suprema de Justicia (Supreme Court of Justice), appellate courts, first instance courts, minor courts, and other courts.
 As the highest court in the judicial system, the Supreme Court is an appellate court that reviews lower-court decisions.
-The Supreme Court consists of nine ministers and is divided into the Constitutional Court.
-Civil and Commercial Chamber, and Criminal division with three ministers each.
+The Supreme Court consists of nine ministers and is divided into the Constitutional Court, Civil and Commercial Chamber, and Criminal division with three ministers each.
 The Consejo de la Magistratura (Council of Magistrates), a six-member independent body, proposes ministers.
 After the council's proposals, the Chamber of Senators appoints ministers with presidential approval.
-Ministers serve for 5 years and can be reappointed for additional terms until the mandatory retirement age of 75.
+Ministers until the mandatory retirement age of 75.